Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Implementation

-A critical observation is that commonly used activation functions are parameter-free and permutation-equivariant, meaning their intrinsic behavior remains unaffected by input shuffling.
-As a result, activation functions can be excluded from considerations in weight shuffling operations.
-This leaves the linear transformations in each layer, represented as matrix multiplications \rev{($h^{(l-1)}W^{(l)\top}$)}, as the primary focus.
-The weight matrices and bias vectors in these transformations can be shuffled according to the previously outlined strategies, ensuring that computational outcomes remain consistent despite weight shuffling.
-By applying this shuffling mechanism iteratively across layers, the entire MLP architecture retains compatibility with weight shuffling operations, preserving computational integrity while safeguarding model confidentiality.
+A critical observation is that commonly used activation functions are parameter-free and permutation-equivariant, meaning their behavior remains unaffected by input shuffling.
+Therefore, activation functions can be excluded from weight shuffling considerations.
+This leaves the linear transformations at each layer, represented as matrix multiplications (i.e., \(h^{(l-1)}W^{(l)\top}\)), as the primary focus.
+The weight matrices and bias vectors in these transformations can be shuffled following the strategies outlined earlier, ensuring that computational outcomes remain consistent.
+By iteratively applying this mechanism across layers, the entire network retains compatibility with weight shuffling, preserving both computational integrity and model confidentiality.

-\rev{Listing~\ref{imp:linshuffle} presents the PyTorch~\cite{paszke2019pytorch} implementation of weight shuffling for the affine linear transformation layer, defined as \( f(\mathbf{x}) = \mathbf{xW^{\top}} + \mathbf{b} \).
-To minimize both memory and computational overhead, particularly given the resource-constrained nature of mobile and embedded devices deployed in ubiquitous applications, we replace explicit permutation matrix multiplication with index permutation.
-Notably, since the linear transformation layer relies on fundamental operations, such as matrix multiplication and addition, that are widely used in neural network architectures, this approach can be easily extended to more complex and advanced architectures without loss of generality.}

-\textbf{Sequential Models (RNN and LSTM).} For recurrent sequential models such as RNNs and LSTMs, the weight shuffling process is similar to that of MLPs, with one key distinction: the inclusion of hidden state operations.
-These operations enable sequential models to capture and process temporal dependencies in input data.
-Figure~\ref{fig:rnn} illustrates the fundamental operation of a recurrent model (e.g., RNN), where the next output is computed by integrating the current input (\(x_t\), \(W_{ih}\)) with the hidden state vector from the previous time step (\(h_{t-1}\), \(W_{hh}\)).
-Despite this added complexity, the core computations in sequential models are rooted in matrix multiplications.
-This ensures that they, like MLPs, exhibit permutation equivariance and invariance properties, allowing weight shuffling to be applied without compromising computational correctness.
+\textbf{Sequential Models (RNN and LSTM).} For sequential models such as RNNs and LSTMs, the weight shuffling process is similar to that of MLPs, with the key addition of handling hidden state operations that capture temporal dependencies.
+Figure~\ref{fig:rnn} shows an RNN where the next output is computed by combining the current input (\(x_t\), \(W_{ih}\)) with the previous hidden state (\(h_{t-1}\), \(W_{hh}\)).
+Despite this complexity, the core computations are still based on matrix multiplications; thus, exhibiting permutation equivariance and invariance, allowing weight shuffling without compromising correctness.

-Notably, this property extends beyond RNNs to other popular sequential architectures, such as LSTMs, Bi-LSTMs, and GRUs.
-These models rely on matrix operations for processing both inputs and hidden states, making them equally compatible with weight shuffling techniques.
+Note that this property extends to other sequential architectures such as LSTMs and GRUs, as they similarly rely on matrix operations for processing inputs and hidden states, making them compatible with weight shuffling.